jdhruv1503/obsidian-vault/Configs and Snippets/Homelab Configuration.md

 Use guided partitioning but then edit the partition table to set up a 16G swap space
 - Image for partition table

+Fairly standard: create users
+Use phone hotspot as I can't connect to the institute WIFI with the inbuilt networkmanager

+Then deselect EVE